Late-boomer/stream-engine-docs/docs/index.md

     The device doesn't support the stream.
 This error is returned if the API is called with an old device and/or that is running outdated firmware.

+-   **TOBII_ERROR_TOO_MANY_SUBSCRIBERS**

+    Too many subscribers for the requested stream.
+Tobii eye trackers can have a limitation on the number of concurrent subscribers to specific streams due to high bandwidth and/or high frequency of the data stream.

 -   **TOBII_ERROR_INTERNAL**